 Check your skin once a month for things that may be cancer.
 Skin cancer is rarely painful.
 Look for changes such as a new growth, a sore that doesn’t heal, or a bleeding mole.

 Some sun can be good for you, but to keep your skin healthy, be careful:

 Your skin may change with age.
 But remember, there are things you can do to help.
 Check your skin often.
 If you find any changes that worry you, see your doctor.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases Information Clearinghouse

 National Library of Medicine

-Visit NIHSeniorHealth , a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
-This website has health information for older adults.
+Visit www.nihseniorhealth.gov , a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
+This website has health and wellness information for older adults, including a topic on shingles.
 Special features make it simple to use.
-For example, you can click on a button to have the text read out loud or to make the type larger.
+For example, you can click on a button to make the type larger.